Pakillo/template/README.md

 1. In RStudio, create new project from version control (clone Git repository).
 The repository url is `https://github.com/Pakillo/template`.
 Choose your project name and folder location.

-2. Delete the file `template.Rproj` from the project folder.

-3. Go to `Project Options` in RStudio and check that everything is right.
+2. Go to `Project Options` in RStudio and check that everything is right.
 In `Build Tools`, check `Generate documentation with Roxygen` in all cases (turn on all options).
 Here you can also stop using `git` for version control, or start using [`packrat`](http://rstudio.github.io/packrat/) (to ensure that your results will be reproducible in the future).
+If you want to start with a clean `git` record, just delete the `.git` folder in your computer.
+Then you will have to add to `git` all the files you would like to track.

-4. Important: if using `git`, remember to change the remote repository (i.e. remove `https://github.com/Pakillo/template` as remote!).
-You can do this from the shell, e.g. `git remote set-url origin git@github.com:your_username/your_project.git`.
-Just substitute 'your_project.git' by the name of your new GitHub repository.
+3. Important: if using `git`, remember to change the remote repository (i.e. remove `https://github.com/Pakillo/template` as remote!).
+You can do this from the shell: `git remote set-url origin git@github.com:your_username/your_project.git`.
+Just substitute `your_username` by your Github username and `your_project.git` by the name of your new GitHub repository.

-5. Update `README.md`, the `DESCRIPTION` file and `template-package.R` with the name and info of your research project.
+4. Update `README.md`, the `DESCRIPTION` file and `template-package.R` with the name and info of your research project.

-6. Place original (raw) data (e.g. in csv or txt format) in `data-raw`.
+5. Place original (raw) data (e.g. in csv or txt format) in `data-raw`.
 Save all R scripts used for data preparation in the same `data-raw` folder.

-7. Save final (clean, tidy) datasets in `.rda` format (using `save`) in the `data` folder.
+6. Save final (clean, tidy) datasets in `.rda` format (using `save`) in the `data` folder.
-Write documentation for these data following the template in `R/dataset.R`.
-See http://r-pkgs.had.co.nz/data.html#documenting-data.
+Write documentation for these data following the template in `R/dataset.R` (see http://r-pkgs.had.co.nz/data.html#documenting-data).
+If you would like to keep a copy of the clean data in 'plain-text' format (e.g. txt, csv) (more accesible outside R) you can place them in `inst/extdata`.

-8. If you write custom functions for the analyses, place them in `R` folder.
+7. If you write custom functions for the analyses, place them in `R` folder.
 Document all your functions with `Roxygen` (see http://r-pkgs.had.co.nz/man.html).
 Write tests for your functions (see http://r-pkgs.had.co.nz/tests.html) and place them in `tests` folder.
-If your analysis uses functions from other CRAN packages, remember to include them in `Imports` in the `DESCRIPTION` file.
-Also use `@import` or `@importFrom` as `Roxygen` parameters in the `package.R` file to import these functions in the namespace.
+If your analysis uses functions from other CRAN packages, include these packages in `Imports` in the `DESCRIPTION` file.
+Also use `@import` or `@importFrom` as `Roxygen` parameters in the function definitions to import these dependencies in the namespace.

-9. Choose an Rmarkdown template (e.g. from [rmdTemplates](https://github.com/Pakillo/rmdTemplates) or [rticles](https://github.com/rstudio/rticles)) or create your own Rmd document and place it in the `vignettes` folder.
-Remember that this Rmd document must mention knitr as the vignette engine, i.e. this bit:
+8. Choose an Rmarkdown template (e.g. from [rmdTemplates](https://github.com/Pakillo/rmdTemplates) or [rticles](https://github.com/rstudio/rticles)) or create your own Rmd document and place it in the `vignettes` folder.
+Remember that this Rmd document must mention knitr as the vignette engine, i.e. include this bit:
 +<!--
 +%\VignetteEngine{knitr}
 +%\VignetteIndexEntry{Vignette title}
 +-->

-10. Press the `Knit` button or use `devtools::build_vignettes()` to render the report.
+9. Press the `Knit` button or use `devtools::build_vignettes()` to render the report.

-11. Use RStudio `Build` menu to create/update documentation, run tests, build package, etc.
+10. Use RStudio `Build` menu to create/update documentation, run tests, build package, etc.

-12. Distribute the package.